Kosovo student poisoning

-The Kosovo student poisoning refers to the alleged poisoning of thousands of Kosovan young people by toxic gases that occurred on 22 March 1990.
+The Kosovo student poisoning refers to the poisoning of nearly 8,000 Kosovar school students by toxic gases that occurred on 22 March 1990.
 As a result of a lack of information this incident was named the "mysterious disease" at first.
 Many had fainted, vomited or had violent convulsions.
 Almost all had inflamed eyes and a distinct facial flushing.
 The disease continued to strike the population for the rest of the year and 7,421 Albanian Kosovars were stricken with illness.

 Since then, research has been undertaken by both Albanian and foreign nuclear experts, and they have been persistently confronted with a failure to reveal a common conclusion.
+Dr. Bernard Benedetti, a doctor for Médecins du Monde who had been in the province during the height of the troubles earlier in the year, said that the samples he had taken and had had analyzed by two laboratories in France suggested the involvement of a poison similar to the pesticide lindane.
+At that time, Albanian medical doctors appealed to the Serbian authorities to establish an independent and impartial international investigation of these events.
+This demand was rejected by the Serbian side.
+Albanian students were denied medical care as they were accused of "lying".

 Schools and victims

 In March 1990, several months after the unilateral move by the Serbian government to segregate schools throughout Kosovo, a mysterious illness - massive poisoning of mostly school children appeared.
-The first victims to suffer this disease were students, who seasoned the most terrific nightmare of their lives.
+The first victims to suffer this disease were students, who experienced the most terrific nightmare of their lives.
 Schoolchildren could detect a "white powder" on their desks.
 If they poked it, they quickly developed symptoms: First froth around the mouth and then cramps and fainting.
 Many schools from each corner of Kosovo began to report such happenings and from the first day on the absence of pupils in schools started to increase.

-The first affected school, “Đuro Đaković” High School located in Podujevo, was affected on 20 March 1990.
+The first affected school, "Đuro Đaković" High School located in Podujevë, was affected on 20 March 1990.
 Only a few pupils were affected at first but with the days passing the number grew and the area of affected schools widened.
 Panic started to strengthen on 22 March when around 200 pupils of Podujevo's local schools and local residents showed symptoms of the illness.
 Most were driven to Pristina to receive first aid.